-Best Slim Cases for Galaxy S10+ in 2019
+Best Thin Cases for Galaxy S10+ in 2022

 i-Blason Cosmo Lite

 Who said thin cases had to look boring? i-Blason did not get the memo.
-This case sports a stylishly modern geometric pattern with swirled marble pieces set in a golden lattice, while still remaining thin and fabulously protective.
+This case sports a stylishly modern geometric pattern with swirled marble pieces set in a golden lattice while remaining thin and fabulously protective.

-Galaxy S10+ Leather Back Cover
+icarercase Leather Folio Flip Cover

-Samsung's leather case is thin, bright, and every bit as premium as it looks.
-It also has a price tag to match, because this is an official Samsung genuine leather case.
-There are seven color options, but why look anywhere besides this candy apple red?
+This premium genuine leather folio case provides the Galaxy S10+ with plenty of protection in a professional-looking covering.
+It's slim, lightweight, and is made of cowhide leather.
+You can get it in either black or brown.

 Olixar Breathable Case